singhalyogesh/sdk-doc/README.md

         @Override
         public void onOtpRequired() {
+	// This method is invoked when truecaller app is not present on the device or if the user does not want to share his 	     // truecaller profile and hence, OTP verification is required to complete the verification flow
+	// You can initiate the OTP verification flow from within this callback method by using :

 	    TrueSDK.getInstance().requestVerification("IN", phone, apiCallback);

-        }
+   	//  Here, the first parameter is the country code of the mobile number on which the OTP needs to be trigerred
+	//  and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user }
     };

    ```

    Write all the relevant logic in onSuccesProfileShared(TrueProfile) for displaying the information you have just received and onFailureProfileShared(TrueError) for handling the error and notify the user.
-   If truecaller app is not installed on the device, the control would be passed to onOtpRequired method.
-You can initiate the OTP verification flow from within this callback method by using :

-	`TrueSDK.getInstance().requestVerification("IN", phone, apiCallback);`

-   Here, the first parameter is the country code of the mobile number on which the OTP needs to be trigerred
-and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user

-   Similarly, make your Activity implement OtpCallback or create an instance.
+   Similarly, make your Activity implement OtpCallback or create an instance ( Once the OTP verification is triggered using the 'requestVerification' method, the control would then be passed to OtpCallback ) .
    This interface has 2 methods: onOtpSuccess(int, Bundle) and onOtpFailure(int, TrueException)

    ```
        static final OtpCallback apiCallback = new OtpCallback() {